Selvaganesg/LU-Decomposition/README.md

 ## Algorithm
 Step1: Define the package as scipy.linaly import lu
 Step2: Get input from user and print L and U matrix by 'print'
-Step3: Define a package as "from scipy.linalg import lu_factor,lu_solve" and create variable and package in that variable
+Step3: Define a package as "from scipy.linalg import lu_factor,lu_solve" package in that variable
 Step4: print the variable 'X'

 ## Program: